Dacid99/gesetze-im-internet/.gitlab/merge_request_templates/bugfix.md

 Please go through the following checklist to give me a quickstart when checking your pull request.

-If you need help to get to your code to check all boxes, please submit the pull request in the best state you can reach yourself and we will help you to get it completed.
+If you need help to get to your code to check all boxes, please submit the pull request in the best state you can reach yourself and I will help you to get it completed.

 ### Code style